VSZM/ELTE_Intro2DS_consultation_notes/2019-12-10/notes.md

 - Check data correlations, visualize your data
 - Choose a simple model at first with default parameters.
 Later on you can experiment with parameter optimization and more complex models.
 - Evaluate your model.
 Visualize it if possible.
-- COMMENT ALL THE STEPS YOU DO, EXPLAIN YOUR THOUGH PROCESS!
+- **COMMENT ALL THE STEPS YOU DO, EXPLAIN YOUR THOUGH PROCESS!**
 - You can export your notebook to PDF in jupyter: File > Download as > PDF via LaTeX
+- None of this stuff is groundbreaking, Google has all the answers :)

 ## Examples